 The risk-informed reactor safety SDP using the site-specific SPAR Model PRIB and SDP Workspace module in the SAPHIRE code provides a probabilistic “thinking framework” that is reasonably consistent at a high functional level with more detailed risk models.
 Most importantly, this tool can foster risk communication among inspectors, staff, and management in a way that intends to provide a more widespread and common understanding of the basis for a risk result and therefore enable technically knowledgeable non-analysts to actively participate in formulating its basis.

 In addition to its value as a risk estimation and communication tool, use of the site-specific SPAR Model PRIB and SDP Workspace module in SAPHIRE are effective ways for inspectors and other users to gain risk insights.
 Risk analysts gain risk insights by creating, modifying, and exercising a risk model to understand the influences of the various assumptions it is built upon.
-Historically, risk analysts have had great difficulty communicating risk insights to decisionmakers and inspectors.
+Historically, risk analysts have had great difficulty communicating risk insights to decision-makers and inspectors.
 This is at least in part because the burden of communication often rested mainly on the risk analyst, and the recipient of this one-way communication was challenged, in the typically short time available, to understand anything other than the face value results.
 This “one-way” approach relies heavily on the risk analyst to understand the influential assumptions used for a specific situation being analyzed.
 The reactor safety SDP offers the opportunity for inspectors to gain risk insights by processing findings through the reactor safety SDP, even when it appears they initially may be of very low (Green) significance.
 Inspectors can gain valuable plant-specific risk insights, just as seeking to understand the technical aspects of an issue through reference to documents such as Technical Specifications and the Updated Final Safety Analysis Report (UFSAR) that provides valuable understanding of a plant’s design basis.

 03.03 Risk-Informed SDP Tools - Specific Principles and Attributes